dustinpfister/blog_posts/_posts/threejs-examples-scene-shake.md

 ### 2.a - The shake module \( r0 \)

 This module has a public create method that I can use in a project to create an instance of what I am calling a shake object.
 This shake object will contain data about the current state of the shake such as the max values to use for position and rotation ranges.
-The shake object as of this first version also contains the current actual euler and vector3 instance to use to offset a given object for a current frame tick.
+The shake object as of this first version also contains the current actual Euler and vector3 instance to use to offset a given object for a current frame tick.

 After the create method I have a roll public method which will change the current state of the [Euler](/2021/04/28/threejs-euler/) and [Vector3](/2018/04/15/threejs-vector3/) class instances that are used to [set the position of the object](/2022/04/04/threejs-object3d-position/) to which the shake object is applied to.
 Speaking of applying a shake object to an object3d based object such as a scene object, to do that I also have one more additional public method that is used to apply the current state of shake object.
 This object can be the scene object which is what I originally intended to use this with, but it can also be used with any other object based on object3d such as a group, mesh, or camera.